jfnavarro/myVCF/README.md

 We recommend to use Anaconda or similar (Python 3).

-Instructions on how to deploy the tool in a local environment:
+Instructions on how to deploy the tool in a local/dev environment:

 ``` shell